George W. McLaurin

-George W. McLaurin (September 16, 1887 – September 4, 1968) was an American professor, and the first African-American to attend the University of Oklahoma.
+George W. McLaurin (September 16, 1894 – September 4, 1968) was an American professor, the first African American to attend the University of Oklahoma.
+He was the successful plaintiff in an important civil rights case against the university, McLaurin v.
+Oklahoma State Regents (1950).

 Biography

 McLaurin held a master's degree from the University of Kansas and was a retired professor living in Oklahoma City.
-Before retirement, he taught at a predominantly black college, Langston University.
+Before retirement, he taught at a predominantly black college, Langston University, where he had earned his bachelor's degree.

 McLaurin v.
 Oklahoma State Regents

 He applied and was accepted into the University of Oklahoma in 1948, as a result of the United States Supreme Court decision in McLaurin v.
 Oklahoma State Regents, concerning his application, which enabled African Americans to be admitted to graduate education at the University of Oklahoma on a segregated basis.
 In the case, McLaurin was supported by Thurgood Marshall, Amos T. Hall, Roscoe Dunjee, and five other African American students.
-The University was required by law to allow McLaurin into the school, but he was entirely segregated from the other students.
+The university was required by law to allow McLaurin into the school, but he was entirely segregated from the other students.
 Later when other African-American students were admitted into the school, they went through similar conditions such as different classrooms, libraries, cafeterias, and restrooms.

 On September 29, 1948, a federal court ruled that the University of Oklahoma's refusal to admit McLaurin was unconstitutional.
 To comply with segregation laws, the president of the university, George Lynn Cross, arranged for McLaurin's classes to be held in classrooms with an anteroom: this way, McLaurin could sit away from the white students while still attending all his classes.
-At first he was forced to sit with his desk and chair outside the classroom in the hallway next to the door so he could listen to the lectures while maintaining separation from the white students.
+At first, he was forced to sit with his desk and chair outside the classroom in the hallway next to the door so he could listen to the lectures while maintaining separation from the white students.
 Other special accommodations that were created to continue segregation include special seating areas at the cafeteria and sporting events, and separate restroom facilities.
 In retaliation of these conditions, McLaurin filed a suit stating that these conditions deprived him of equality.
 The District Court was not in agreement with his argument and denied his motion for the reason that racial segregation is a "deeply rooted social policy of the State of Oklahoma."
 Afterwards, McLaurin brought his case up again but this time he appealed to the U.S. Supreme Court.
 This would begin the timeline of the McLaurin v.
 Oklahoma State Regents suit.